 Use Virtual Backgrounds

 One of the coolest features of Zoom and other videoconferencing tools is the ability to customize the background of your video.
-You can upload custom images and then apply video filters.
-We have a complete post on modifying your Zoom virtual backgrounds which you might want to look into.
+You can upload custom images and then apply video filters as needed.

 Change your Zoom display name